The postings on this site are my own and don't necessarily represent IBM's position, strategies or opinions.

 The question how to manage licenses using the plain java client libraries came up recently.
 There used to be a blog post in the internet that explained it, but that has been taken down.
 Questions on Jazz.net are not very … Continue reading

 To allow customers to use and share the WorkItem Command Line freely, it has now been released under the MIT License.
-The resulting source code for version 4.0 is available on IBM Bluemix DevOps Services in the project Jazz In … Continue reading
+Access the Source Code The code is available in the Jazz Community.
+License Released under the MIT License.
+See … Continue reading

 I have finished updating the RTC Extensions Workshop a while ago.
 Unfortunately, due to heavy maintenance work on Jazz.net, I was not able to publish the files for download yet.
 Until the update is published on Jazz.net, please find the … Continue reading